xmtp/docs-xmtp-org/docs/pages/inboxes/user-consent/support-user-consent.md

 Use the following methods to provide users with control over their messaging experience, ensuring their inboxes are tailored to their preferences and spam-free.

-## Get new consent records from the network - coming soon
+## Get new consent records from the network

 Get the latest consent records from the network: